 - Train in our State-of-the-Art Classrooms and Laboratories

-- Get experience working in any of our large network of Clinical Externship sites
+- Get patient care experience with our large network of Clinical Externship sites

-- Employment Assistance.
-At no extra cost to you, we will prepare you to pass the board exam and help you find job placement for the duration of your career—long after graduation
+- At no extra cost to you, we will prepare you to pass the board exam and help you find job placement for the duration of your career—long after graduation

 - Federal financial aid is available to those who qualify